 Check out our guide to the best vacuum cleaners you can buy today.

 At first glance, the Hoover LiNX Cordless Stick Vacuum resembles a standard upright vacuum—just smaller and without a power cord.
 It has two power modes—low with no beater bar or high with the beater bar—and were able to easily switch between them using controls located on the handle.

-When it comes to suction, this stick vacuum isn’t the most powerful tool ever, but it seems to do a sufficient job picking up dirt, hair and other debris from both hardwood floors and low-pile carpets.
-However, it undeniably struggled to clean a shag carpet, even with the beater bar on, so it’s not the best option for deep cleaning thick rugs.
+When it comes to suction, this stick vacuum isn’t the most powerful tool ever, but it does a sufficient job picking up dirt, hair, and other debris from both hardwood floors and low-pile carpets.
+It undeniably struggled to clean a shag carpet, even with the beater bar on, though, so it’s not the best option for deep-cleaning thick rugs.